Rila and Pirin

 Day 2.
 Rila: Seven Lakes, Lake Elenski

-Today is the first real walking day.
-We go through the Rila National Park, along a chain of picturesque lakes at an altitude of about 2000 m.
-Further, having climbed the Razdela Pass, our path today will run along a ridge with peaks over 2600 m - Vazov Verkh, Dodov Verkh, etc. In the late afternoon we will go down for an overnight stay to the picturesque Lake Elenski at the foot of the Malyovitsa peak.
+Today is the first proper hiking day.
+We walk through Rila National Park along a chain of picturesque lakes at an altitude of around 2,000 m.
+After climbing Razdela Pass, our route follows a ridge with peaks above 2,600 m - Vazov Verkh, Dodov Verkh and others.
+Towards evening we descend for the night to picturesque Lake Elenski at the foot of Mount Malyovitsa.

 3